hvarga/tuosde/content/_index.md

 date: 2018-02-11T14:48:53+01:00
 ---

-The idea of this article is to collect and document the bits, nuts and bolts scattered all over the Internet about the Arch Linux and its tools in a one central place.
+The idea of this document is to collect and document the bits, nuts and bolts scattered all over the Internet about the Arch Linux and its tools in a one central place.
 And all for a single purpose - to create the ultimate development environment consisting of open source tools.
+Hence the name **The Ultimate Open Source Development Environment** or **TUOSDE** for short.

 Just look at the Vim in action below.

 ![Vim](http://i.imgur.com/dl2pA0y.png?classes=shadow)